jyablonski/pyspark_prac/jacobs_notes.md

 - This task is processing more records than the others - red flag for data skew

 Adaptive Query Execution (AQE) is an optimization technique in Spark SQL that makes use of the runtime statistics to choose the most efficient query execution plan, which is enabled by default since Apache Spark 3.2.0.
 Spark SQL can turn on and off AQE by spark.sql.adaptive.enabled as an umbrella configuration.
-As of Spark 3.0, there are three major features in AQE: including coalescing post-shuffle partitions, converting sort-merge join to broadcast join, and skew join optimization
+As of Spark 3.0, there are three major features in AQE: including coalescing post-shuffle partitions, converting sort-merge join to broadcast join, and skew join optimiza tion.
+It enables:

+- Dynamically changes sort merge join into broadacast hash join
+- Dynamically combines small partitions into reasonably sized ones after shuffle exchange because very small tasks have a lot of overhead.
+- Dynamically handles skew in sort merge and shuffle hash joins by splitting skewed tasks into roughly even sized tasks

 Data skew can severely downgrade the performance of join queries.
 This feature dynamically handles skew in sort-merge join by splitting (and replicating if needed) skewed tasks into roughly evenly sized tasks.
 It takes effect when both spark.sql.adaptive.enabled and spark.sql.adaptive.skewJoin.enabled configurations are enabled.